Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Berglund-Hubsch type CY manifolds and N=2 SCFT models

 It follows that if the vertex operator belongs to the NS-sector, then all $S_i$ are integers, $\vec {p}\in M$ and $\vec{q}\in N$, and if the vertex operator belongs to the R-sector, then all $S_i$ are half-integers, $\vec {p} \in M \pm \frac{1}{2}\vec{a}^+$ and $\vec{q} \in N \pm \frac{1}{2}\vec{a}^{-}$.

-For shortness, we will call the set of states belonging to the intersection of the set of BRST cohomology defined by the differential $Q_{BRST}$ and the set of Borisov cohomology \cite{BOR1,BOR2} defined by the differentials $D_m$ and $D_n$, the space of quasi-physical states.
+For shortness, we will call the set of states belonging to the intersection of the set of BRST cohomology defined by the differential $Q_{BRST}$ and the set of Borisov cohomology \cite{BOR1,BOR2} defined by the differential $ D_{\vec{1},\vec{1}}$, the space of quasi-physical states.

-However, below we find two additional reductions of this set, which lead to an extension in the left sector of Poincaré symmetry to $N1$ SUSY spacetime, and in the right sector to an extension of $E(8)\times SO(10)$ to $E(8)\times E(8)$.
+However, below we find two additional reductions of this set, which lead to an extension in the left sector of Poincaré symmetry to $N1$ SUSY spacetime, and in the right sector to an extension of $E(8)\times SO(10)$ to $E(8)\times E(6)$.

 It is this set that will be the space of physical states of the Heterotic string theory.